winitzki/scall/tutorial/programming_dhall.md

 ```

 It is now less clear that we are dealing with a type of the form `∀(r : Type) → (F r → r) → r`.
-However, working with curried functions often needs shorter code than working with union types and record types.
+However, working with curried functions often gives shorter code than working with union types and record types.

 As an example, let us rewrite the type `TreeText` defined above in a curried form.
 Begin with the definition already shown: